Dimtemp/AzureDataFactory/lab-42-mappingdataflow.md

     ![Configuring the Aggregate Transformation to a Mapping Data Flow in Azure Data Factory](images/M07-E03-T03-img11.png)

-    * To see how the aggregate transformation changes your data, use the Data Preview tab
+    * To see how the aggregate transformation changes your data, use the Data preview tab.

 6. **Specify Upsert condition via an Alter Row Transformation** If you are writing to a tabular sink, you can specify insert, delete, update and upsert policies on rows using the [Alter Row transformation](https://docs.microsoft.com/azure/data-factory/data-flow-alter-row) by clicking on the **+ icon** next to your Aggregate transformation and clicking **Alter Row** under Row modifier.
 Since you are always inserting and updating, you can specify that all rows will always be upserted.